aryamo/SrtTranslator/README.md

 This is a command line tool written in <strong>Python 3</strong> to translate your subtitles for your series or movies.

+# Microsoft API
+Before using this script, you need to have a Azure account and create a TextTranslation of cognitiveservices.
+Then you will get a subscription key with a specific location (Region).

+please use them fill in <b>Translator.py</b>.

 ##### Dependencies
 This tool uses os, sys, requests, uuid and json , so you will need to install it in order to run the tool.